Review: Eve’s Bayou

 Early attempts to finance the movie were unsuccessful, however, presumably for reasons that Chubb lays out rather bluntly in that Post article: “Number 1: an entirely black cast.
 Number 2: a story about women.
 Number 3: from a child’s point of view, but not a child’s movie.
 Number 4: complex subject matter.
 Number 5: a first-time director… [and] Number 6: and the director’s pregnant.”2 Efforts to connect with potential directors were also unsuccessful, and Lemmons, who had previously written and directed one short film, is said to have taken the director’s chair only after offers to more experienced filmmakers were turned down.
 Recalling that, she told the Post: “I thought, If we’re going to look at first-time directors, why couldn’t I do it?”

-Thinking about the film in terms of other U.S. movie debuts, I end up at Elia Kazan’s A Tree Grows in Brooklyn (1945), which like Eve’s Bayou seems to find the meeting point between a very specific regional experience on the one side and the audiovisual vernacular of studio-produced Hollywood melodramas on the other—granting those experiences an external grandeur to match their internal depth.
-And like so many products of the A-feature studio system that Kazan found himself working in, Lemmons’ Bayou is a work of extraordinary craftsmanship; written in a traditional mode turned anew (the filmmaker has called it “a black Southern Gothic melodrama”) and performed by a cast of actors who achieve an intimate and highly productive chemistry (one where even their wordless glances register in terms specific and concrete).
+Thinking about the film in terms of other American film debuts, I end up at Elia Kazan’s A Tree Grows in Brooklyn (1945), which like Eve’s Bayou seems to find the meeting point between a very specific regional experience on the one side and the audiovisual vernacular of studio-produced Hollywood melodramas on the other—granting those experiences an external grandeur to match their internal depth.
+And like so many products of the A-feature studio system that Kazan found himself working in, Lemmons’ Bayou is a work of extraordinary craftsmanship, written in a traditional mode turned anew (the filmmaker has called it “a black Southern Gothic melodrama”), and performed by a cast of actors who achieve an intimate and highly productive chemistry (one where even their wordless glances register in terms specific and concrete).

-Those qualities were surely buoyed by the very real sense of familiarity shared among the cast—another characteristic not too far removed from that of the days of ’40s and ’50s Hollywood—which Lemmons also commented on for the Post: “The black show business community [of New York in the 1980s and early ’90s] was so small that I literally knew everyone I cast in [Eve’s Bayou],” she said.
-The many benefits of their presumed shorthand are totally clear on the screen.
+Those qualities were surely buoyed by the very real sense of familiarity shared among the cast, another characteristic not too far removed from that of the days of ’40s and ’50s Hollywood, and one that Lemmons also commented on for the Post: “The black show business community [of New York in the 1980s and early ’90s] was so small that I literally knew everyone I cast in [Eve’s Bayou],” she said.
+And the many benefits of their presumed shorthand are totally clear on the screen.

 Jackson spoke about the film with the Post as well, and for his own part offered a quote that hints toward the myriad ways in which Lemmons’ film, like so many “Hollywood productions” before it, seems to link and develop a connection between the ordinary and the extraordinary: “Louis Batiste was definitely someone I hadn’t seen before,” Jackson said, rather tragically given how often he should be offered roles of the kind.
 “A family man with interesting conflicts and a romantic and glamorous life.
 I don’t get to play those kinds of guys.”

-1. At this point, depicting what we might call “multiple planes of visual reality” has become one of Lemmons’ directorial hallmarks.
-Her most recent film, Harriet (2019), depicts Tubman as a Joan of Arc-like figure receiving messages from God that are presented in vaguely abstracted black-and-white not entirely dissimilar to Eve’s “second sight” in Bayou.
-And Lemmons’ film before that, Black Nativity (2013), is a musical that shifts between ostensibly real-world dialogue scenes and choreographed dance sequences by staging the musical numbers within dreams and visions the characters are experiencing in their “real” world.
+1. At this point, depicting what we might call multiple planes of visual reality has become Lemmons’ directorial hallmark.
+Her most recent film, Harriet (2019), depicts Tubman as a Joan of Arc-like figure receiving messages from God that are presented in vaguely abstracted black-and-white not dissimilar to Eve’s “second sight” in Bayou.
+And Lemmons’ film before that, Black Nativity (2013), is a musical that shifts between ostensibly real-world dialogue scenes and choreographed dance sequences by staging the musical numbers within dreams and visions the characters are experiencing in their real world.